 What's the key to success at a fair?

-First: Research in advance the employers registered to attend the fair.
-This enables you to decide which employers to approach, and to plan what to say to each employer.
+First: Research in advance the employers registered to participate in the fair.
+This enables you to decide which employers to connect with, and to plan what to say to each employer.
 Tailor your message to each employer by stating why you wanted to speak with them (their internship program, their projects, whatever attracted you).

 Third: Be flexible and prepared for the unexpected.
-It's not uncommon that the person who registered the organization for the fair (several weeks or months prior) indicated hiring needs, but the reps who actually attend the fair tell you something different.
-That's frustrating for you.
+Typical scenario: Many weeks, or even months, before the fair, an employer (the organization) registers for the fair; this means a human being (employee of the organization) does the registration and indicates the organization's hiring needs for students to read.
+Move forward in time to the fair day, when different human beings attend the fair as employer representatives, and they do not know or give the same information about hiring needs.
+Before the fair, you, as a student, read the employer's information; then the rep at the fair tells you something different.
+This can be confusing and frustrating for you.
 Be prepared to engage in a conversation and show that you did your research.
-If the employer gave information that is no longer accurate, perhaps the rep can explain how their hiring needs change, and can tell you who to contact about the hiring needs that match your qualifications and interests.
+If the employer gave information that is no longer accurate, perhaps the rep can explain how their hiring needs change, and can tell you whom to contact about the hiring needs that match your qualifications and interests.

-- View each career fair website and read about attending employers.
+- View each career fair website and read about participating employers.

 - Employers are not just limited to "companies."

 - Some are government agencies; some are non-profits.